 Actions to take to improve your credit scores

 It’s important to note that repairing bad credit can take time.
 Beware of any “quick fix” solutions you are offered.
-Following are some tips to get you started:
+The following are some tips to get you started:

 - Check your credit report.
 As mentioned above, correcting any misrepresented data could improve your scores.